I-Percy/Google-Search-Screenshots/README.md

-# Google Search Screenshot Tool
+# Search Screenshot Tool

-A small Python program that performs a Google search and saves a screenshot of the results page.
+A small Python program that performs a search on the engine of your choice (default Google) and saves a screenshot of the results page.
 The screenshot is named after the **date and time** it was taken, and a banner is drawn across the top of the image showing the **exact search query** that was run.

 ## What it does